 Overview of Alabama Mortgages

 In a state lineup, Alabama ranks nearly dead center in terms of population size.
 This southern state’s mortgage market follows suit, coming in right around average compared to historical national rates.
-For the most part, Alabama counties’ conforming loan limits and FHA loan limits hover around average.
+For the most part, Alabama counties’ conforming loan limits and FHA loan limits also hover at the average.